 Are you looking for the best Figma fonts?
-Here are the best fonts in Figma and some methods on how to identify and find modern Google fonts.
+Here are the best fonts in Figma that you can use.
+In addition, I have also included tips and methods on how to identify and find suitable modern Google fonts.

 What fonts are available in Figma?

 Figma is my favorite design software to use today.
 And a big part of that is based on the fact that the entire Google Web Fonts library comes with it.